dmakvh/eureka/Getting-started-with-Eureka.md

    eureka.awsSecretKey=
    </pre></code>

+More details on AWS-specific configurations is explained [here](https://github.com/Netflix/eureka/wiki/Configuring-Eureka-in-AWS-Cloud).
 For more advanced server configurations, refer to the options available [here](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html).

 If you are [building](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server) the WAR archive, you can edit the files under _eureka-server/conf_ in place and the build takes care of placing the properties files under WEB-INF/classes before creating the archive.